AbdullahBay/inet/showcases/general/parsim/doc/index.rst

    :end-at: }
    :language: ned

-Wired connections in LANs are ``Ethernet100``, the ones between the routers are ``PppChannel``, defined in the NED file:
+Wired connections in the subnetworks are ``Ethernet100``, the ones between the routers are ``PppChannel``, defined in the NED file:

 .. **TODO** not 'all wired connections'

 .. literalinclude:: ../Network.ned
    :start-at: Ethernet100
-   :end-before: ParSimNetworkBackbone
+   :end-before: Subnetwork
    :language: ned

 The connections extend :ned:`DatarateChannel`, and add a delay of 0.1 and 1 us (corresponding to about 20m and 200m long cables).
-Since only the connections between the routers cross partitions, the delay of these connections is the lookahead.
+Since only the connections between the routers cross partitions, the delay of these connections is the lookahead. **TODO** length

 .. **TODO** 100us is too much (100m -> 0.5us)